 And there have been reports that many sitting Congressional Republicans can’t fathom the notion that Trump would try to fire Mueller, even after having watched him fire FBI Director James Comey and tried any number of other ridiculous moves:

 So!
 You need to call your members of Congress–all three of them–and make it damn clear that they are to protect Mueller and fight any attempt by Trump or his minions to kneecap the investigation.

 It is extra-important to call if your MoCs are loyal Republicans who have voted for what Trump wants most of the time.

 You should keep making these calls periodically until Mueller and his investigation is explicitly out of danger.

 Sample script: “Dear Senator/House Rep (Lastname), I am (Firstname Lastname, of town, zip code.)
 I am calling to ask you to stand behind the work of special counsel Robert Mueller and to fight any attempts to hobble or kill his investigation.
-Now that Mueller has handed down the first indictments and made the first arrests, Trump must be nervous and must be thinking about ways to stop him.
-At least one Fox News commentator urged him to pull the plug, as did the evangelical leader Pat Robertson on his show.
-While it would be crazy for Trump to fire Mueller–crazy on the order of the Saturday Night Massacre during the Nixon administration–I expect you to stand ready to defend him.
-That includes fighting attempts to take away funding for his investigation, fighting attempts to impose an arbitrary deadline on the proceedings, and being ready to appoint him an independent prosecutor if Trump actually fires him.
+Trump’s personal lawyer, John Dowd, recently asked Rod Rosenstein to end Mueller’s probe, using language that implied that it was based on specious allegations.
+Yes, really.
+While it would be crazy for Trump to fire Mueller–crazy on the order of the Saturday Night Massacre during the Nixon administration–I expect you to defend him actively.
+That includes fighting attempts to take away funding for his investigation, fighting attempts to impose an arbitrary deadline on the proceedings, and being ready to appoint him as an independent prosecutor if Trump actually fires him.
 Thank you for listening.”